Submanifolds with constant principal curvatures in symmetric spaces: Introduction

-In this article we assume that $M$ is an irreducible Riemannian symmetric space of non-compact type and $P$ is a connected complete submanifold of $M$ whose principal curvatures, counted with multiplicities, are independent of the normal direction (parametrized by the unit normal vectors of $P$).
-For the sake of brevity, we call such a submanifold $P$ a CPC submanifold (CPC = constant principal curvatures).
-Note that our notion of constant principal curvatures is more restrictive than the one studied in \cite{HOT91}: Every CPC submanifold is a submanifold with constant principal curvatures in the sense of \cite{HOT91}.
-It is evident that totally geodesic submanifolds are CPC submanifolds.
-Since totally geodesic submanifolds of irreducible Riemannian symmetric spaces are not yet classified, unless the rank of $M$ is $\leq 2$, we cannot expect to achieve full classification results.
+It is evident from the above that submanifolds whose principal curvatures are independent of the normal direction arise in various geometric contexts.
+However, there seems to be no systematic study in a more general setting.
+This is somewhat surprising, given that the condition on the principal curvatures is remarkably simple and natural.
+For the sake of brevity, we call such a submanifold a CPC submanifold (CPC = constant principal curvatures).
+Note that our notion is more restrictive than the one in \cite{HOT91}: Every CPC submanifold is a submanifold with constant principal curvatures in the sense of \cite{HOT91}.

-If $M = \R H^n$ ($n \geq 2$), then the above result by Cartan implies that $P$ is congruent to a totally geodesic $\R H^k \subset \R H^n$ for some $k \in \{0,\ldots,n-1\}$.
-For the other rank one symmetric spaces, which are the complex hyperbolic spaces $\C H^n$ ($n \geq 2$), the quaternionic hyperbolic spaces $\HH H^n$ ($n \geq 2$), and the Cayley hyperbolic plane $\OO H^2$, the problem is already much more complicated.
-Their totally geodesic submanifolds are known from the work by Wolf \cite{Wo63}.
-In each of the spaces $\C H^n$, $\HH H^n$ and $\OO H^2$ there exists a homogeneous austere hypersurface \cite{Be98}.
-Singular orbits of cohomogeneity one actions on these spaces were described in \cite{BB01}, \cite{BT07} and \cite{DD13}.
-Note that, up to orbit equivalence, the cohomogeneity one actions on $\C H^n$, $\HH H^2$ and $\OO H^2$ are classified, whereas for $\HH H^n$, $n \geq 3$, this is still an open problem.
-A remarkable discovery in \cite{DD13} is an $11$-dimensional homogeneous CPC submanifold of $\OO H^2$ that is not an orbit of a cohomogeneity one action.
+The purpose of this paper is to develop a systematic approach addressing existence and classification questions of CPC submanifolds in Riemannian symmetric spaces of non-compact type.
+Our focus here is on non-totally geodesic CPC submanifolds that are not orbits of cohomogeneity one actions, since the latter ones have already been investigated thoroughly by others (see e.g.\ \cite{BB01}, \cite{BT04}, \cite{BT07}, \cite{BT13}).
+Our study was triggered by the remarkable discovery in \cite{DD13} of an $11$-dimensional homogeneous CPC submanifold of the Cayley hyperbolic plane $\OO H^2$ that is not an orbit of a cohomogeneity one action.
 To our knowledge, this is the only known non-totally geodesic CPC submanifold in an irreducible Riemannian symmetric space of non-compact type that is not an orbit of a cohomogeneity one action.